cagilo/cagilo/README.md

 ## Maintainers

 Cagilo is developed and maintained by [Alexandr Chernyaev](https://github.com/tabuna).

+We are always looking for ways to improve Cagilo and welcome contributions from the community.
+If you are interested in becoming a maintainer or contributor, don't hesitate to reach out!

 ## License